Dacia Duster Problems You Should Be Aware Of!

 Step 5: Scan it (if possible)

-Even a basic scan can reveal stored emissions faults (DPF/AdBlue), historic electrical errors, and intermittent sensor issues—especially helpful on modern vehicles where problems can be “silent” until they return.
+Even a basic scan can reveal stored emissions faults (DPF/AdBlue), historic electrical errors, and intermittent sensor issues—especially helpful on cars where problems can be “silent” until they return.

 FAQ